-The Real Life Plus Development and Community Team consist of social enthusiasts and traditional game/mobile developers that are looking to create the next generation of casual games and social experiences.
-The RL+ Team each have 10+ years of experience and are driven by a passion for social media.
-Team members have worked on popular games such as The Sims 2, Resident Evil, Toy Story, Tomb Raider, Psychonauts, SpongeBob Squarepants and Madden NFL.
+The Real Life Plus team is driven by a passion for social media and consists of social enthusiasts and traditional game/mobile developers that are looking to create the next generation of casual games and social experiences.
+Core Members of the RL+ Team each have more than 10 years of experience and have worked with clients such as Disney, BBC and Playfirst.

 Ed Fries created his first video games for the Atari 800 in the early 1980s.
 He joined Microsoft in 1986, and spent the next ten years as one of the founding developers of both Excel and Word.
 He left the Office team to pursue his passion for interactive entertainment and created Microsoft Game Studios.
 Over the next eight years he grew the team from 50 people to over 1200, published more than 100 games including more than a dozen million+ sellers, co-founded the Xbox project, and made Microsoft one of the leaders in the interactive entertainment business.
 In 2004, Ed retired from his Microsoft Vice President job to continue his work in the video game business as board member, advisor and consultant to a broad range of publishers, independent game developers, and media companies.
 In 2007 Ed launched his own startup, FigurePrints, an innovative company that uses 3D color printing technology to bring video game characters to life.

 Nazim Kareemi is the CEO and a co-founder of Mixamo, which provides an online service to create 3D animations.
 Nazim has extensive experience in starting and growing successful VC funded emerging technology companies.